qoherent/ria-hub-docs/docs/content/Usage/actions/comparison.md

 Problem Matchers are a way to scan the output of actions for a specified regex pattern and surface that information prominently in the UI.
 See [Problem matchers](https://github.com/actions/toolkit/blob/main/docs/problem-matchers.md).

-It's ignored by Gitea Actions now.
+It's ignored by RIA Hub Actions now.

 ### Create an error annotation

 See [Creating an annotation for an error](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#example-creating-an-annotation-for-an-error)

-It's ignored by Gitea Actions now.
+It's ignored by RIA Hub Actions now.

 ## Missing UI features